 Ridáchi looked up at Mikáryo and smiled brightly.
 “I love it when you come home, you know that?
 I miss… just listening to your heart beat.”

-Mikáryo reached down and ran her hands along her lover’s shoulder.
-Ridáchi’s dark skin matched Mikáryo’s tattoos, black horses that raced over almost her entire body except for a bare spot of brown skin shaped like a horse’s head centered on both her abdomen and back.
+Mikáryo reached down and ran her hands along her lover's shoulder.
+Ridáchi's dark skin matched Mikáryo's tattoos, black horses that raced over almost her entire body except for bare spots of brown skin shaped like a horse's head centered on both her abdomen and back.